GustavoVerdugo/rocket-space/README.md

   </a>
 </p>

-> Web App to get information about SpaceX, ex: Launches, Missions, Rockets, etc.
+> Web App to get information about SpaceX, ex: Launches, Missions, Rockets, etc. Using the public API https://docs.spacexdata.com/#intro

 ## Install